killercup/scribbles/_posts/2019-09-24-writing-a-daemon.md

 /bin/systemd-notify --ready
 ```

+(Note that you'll also need to set `NotifyAccess=all` in your Service section
+to allow sending status updates from subprocesses.)

 In a real service,
 you'd call [sd_notify] (or [rust-notify] in Rust)
 with a string starting with `READY=1`.